p3lim-wow/LibDropDown/README.md

 # LibDropDown

-This is an addon for the popular MMORPG "World of Warcraft".
+This is a library addon for the popular MMORPG "World of Warcraft.
-It can be downloaded at [Curse](https://mods.curse.com/addons/wow/libdropdown) or at [WoWInterface](https://wowinterface.com/downloads/info00000).

 ## Description